-Candidates for the School of English and Modern Languages will be examined in Algebra, Geometry, Natural Philosophy, Physiology, and Botany, and the Latin mentioned belowed, but not the Greek.
-Notice is given that, beginning with the Fall term of 1887, students desiring to enter the College of Literature and Science must pass the examinations in preparatory Latin before they can be matriculated.
-Until then students not prepared in the Latin for this School will be allowed to make up the required Latin after entering, with the aid of private tutors, but such students will be required to pass an examination in English Composition and Rhetoric.
+Candidates for the School of English and Modern Languages will be examined in Algebra, Geometry, Natural Philosophy, Physiology, and Botany, and the Latin mentioned below, but not the Greek.
+Students not prepared in the Latin for this School will be allowed to make up the required Latin after entering, with the aid of private tutors, but such students will be required to pass an examination in English Composition and Rhetoric.